wmantly/p2psub/README.md

 ### P2PSub instance options

+All of these are provided, and passed to the `P2P` class. `PubSub` takes no instance variables.

 `listenPort` Optional, type Number or String.
 Sets the incoming TCP port for the local peer to listen on.
 If this is left blank, the local peer will not accept incoming peers.
 Default is `undefined`